Office Hours Monday to Friday 8:00 AM – 5:00 PM Thursday (disinfection schedule) 2:00 PM – 5:00 PM

 Application for DSWD Social Pension for Indigent Senior Citizens

-This is a program of the Department of Social Welfare and Development (DSWD) for indigent Senior Citizens who are frail, sickly, or with disability and without a pension or permanent source of income, compensation, or financial assistance from relatives to meet their food and medicine needs.
+This is a program of the Department of Social Welfare and Development (DSWD) for indigent Senior Citizens who are frail, sickly, or with a disability and without a pension or permanent source of income, compensation, or financial assistance from relatives to meet their food and medicine needs.
 The QC Government and OSCA coordinate and only assist DSWD in the application process and payout of this program.

 Log in to quezoncity.gov.ph website and download/print DSWD S.C.
 Social Pension Application Form or obtain a form from OSCA